 Basic width Width of the control.
 Sometimes 100 There are three possibilities to define the width: obligatory 120 (A) You do not define a width at all.
 In this case the width 140 of the control will either be a default width or - in case of container controls - it will follow the width that is 160 occupied by its content.
 180 (B) Pixel sizing: just input a number value (e.g. "100").
 200 (C) Percentage sizing: input a percantage value (e.g. "50%").
 Pay attention: percentage sizing will only bring 50% up correct results if the parent element of the control properly defines a width this control can reference.
-If you 100%

-$a{\rm resc}$ if this control to have a width of 500 / then the rescant specify this control to have a width of 50% then the parent element (e.g. an ITR-row) may itself define a width of "100%".
-If the parent element does not specify a width then the rendering result may not represent what you expect. valueprop Name of the adapter parameter that provides the content of the control.
+If you 100% valueprop specify this control to have a width of 50% then the parent element (e.g. an ITR-row) may itself define a width of "100%".
+If the parent element does not specify a width then the rendering result may not represent what you expect.
+Name of the adapter parameter that provides the content of the control.
 Obligatory comment Comment without any effect on rendering and behaviour.
 The comment is shown in the layout editor's tree view.
-Optional Appearance width (already explained above) 1 : 1 : 100 height Height of the control.
+Optional Appearance The continent is shown in the layout earlor's tree view. width (already explained above) height Height of the control.
 Optional 100 There are three possibilities to define the height: 150 (A) You do not define a height at all.
 As consequence the control will be rendered with its default height.
-If the 200 control is a container control (containing) other controls 250 content.
-300 (B) Pixel sizing: just input a number value (e.g. "20").
-250 (C) Percentage sizing: input a percantage value (e.g. "50%") Pay attention: percentage sizing will only bring 400 up correct results if the parent element of the control 50% properly defines a height this control can reference.
-If 100% you specify this control to have a height of 50% then the 10070 parent element (e.g. an ITR-row) may itself define a height of "100%".
-If the parent element does not specify a width then the rendering result may not represent what you expect. nouran If the textual content of the control exceeds the size of the Ontional truo помтар control then the browser automatically breaks the line Optional uue and arranges the text accordingly false You can avoid this behaviour by setting NOWRAP to "true".
+If the 200 control is a container control (containing) other controls then the height of the control will follow the height of its 250 content.
+300 250 (B) Pixel sizing: just input a number value (e.g. "20").(C) Percentage sizing: input a percantage value (e.g. 400 "50%").
+Pay attention: percentage sizing will only bring up correct results if the parent element of the control 50% properly defines a height this control can reference.
+If you specify this control to have a height of 50% then the parent element (e.g. an ITR-row) may itself define a height of "100%".
+If the parent element does not specify a width then the rendering result may not represent what you expect.
+100% nowrap If the textual content of the control exceeds the size of the control then the browser automatically breaks the line and arranges the text accordingly.
+Optional true false You can avoid this behaviour by setting NOWRAP to "true".
 No line break will be performed by the browser. textsize The HTML font size of the text.
-Corresponding to the Ontional 1 lexibize HTML definition "1" means "smallest" and "6" means Optional 1 "biggest".
+Corresponding to the Optional 1 HTML definition "1" means "smallest" and "6" means "biggest".
 2 3 4 5 6